-Chile and MYM will execute an assignment agreement whereby MYM will assign all of its rights under the VMS Option Agreement in consideration of reimbursement of the USD 150,000 initial payment and issuance to MYM of 100,000 common shares of Wealth.
+Chile in consideration of reimbursement of the USD 150,000 initial payment (paid) and issuance to MYM of 100,000 common shares of the Company (issued).
 There are no work commitments under the VMS Option Agreement.
 VMS has agreed to provide ongoing mining property consultancy services, in order to secure the completion of the constitution process of the concessions comprised in the Puritama Property and keep them valid and in good standing throughout the option period, for a monthly fee of USD 2,000.